by Samurai Mom

 Even if you’re no Magellan, basic orienteering is a skill that becomes stronger with repeated practice.
 How do I know?
 I’m getting better at finding my way.

-Need some help teaching navigation skills?
-Check out Samurai Dad’s guide to teach your teens how to explore a new city!
+For a step-by-step plan to teach navigation skills, here’s Samurai Dad’s guide to teach your teens how to explore a new city!

 Flexibility and Critical Thinking